Nov 21, 2024

 by Maureen Rubin | Jun 03, 2022

-inmate prison Photo Source: Adobe Stock Image
+A close-up of a person's hands gripping prison bars, symbolizing incarceration.
+Photo Source: Adobe Stock Image

 COVID-19 has caused serious problems for every sector of the country.
 Governments are struggling to achieve a delicate balance between public health and public safety.
 Because of crowded prison conditions that contribute to COVID-19, one population group—inmates with underlying conditions—has been treated so generously that critics have labeled early release policies the “COVID Discount.”
 But the Ninth Circuit denied this “discount” to a gang member with asthma because his criminal history made him ineligible for compassionate release.